Multiple birth: Causes and frequency

+Women conceiving multiples over the age of 35 increase the risk of having fetuses with certain conditions and complications that are not as common in women who are pregnant.

 The increasing use of fertility drugs and consequent increased rate of multiple births has made the phenomenon of multiples more frequent and hence more visible.
 In 2004 the birth of sextuplets, six children, to Pennsylvania couple Kate and Jon Gosselin helped them to launch their television series, originally Jon & Kate Plus 8 and (following their divorce) Kate Plus 8, which became the highest-rated show on the TLC network.

 Risks

 Premature birth and low birth weight

 Babies born from multiple-birth pregnancies are much more likely to result in premature birth than those from single pregnancies.
 51% of twins and 91% of triplets are born preterm, compared to 9.4% in singletons.
 14% of twins and 41% of triplets are even born very preterm, compared to 1.7% in singletons.

 Drugs known as betamimetics can be used to relax the muscles of the uterus and delay birth in singleton pregnancies.
 There is some evidence that these drugs can also reduce the risk of preterm birth for twin pregnancies, but existing studies are small.
 More data is required before solid conclusions can be drawn.
 Likewise, existing studies are too small to determine if a cervical suture is effective for reducing prematurity in cases of multiple birth.

 As a result of preterm birth, multiples tend to have lower birth weight than singletons.
 Exceptions are possible, however, as with the Kupresak triplets, born in 2008 in Mississauga, Ontario, Canada.
 Their combined weight was 17 lbs, 2.7 oz, which set a world record.
 Two of the triplets were similar in size and, as expected, moderately low birth weight.
 The two combined weighed 9 lbs, 2.7 oz.
 The third triplet, however, was much larger and weighed 8 lbs. individually.